tsamb/manager-readme/README.md

 I believe that employees' personal fulfillment and self actualization leads to business success.
 Learning, growth and feedback are key parts of this.
 This is one of the reasons why I value intellectual curiosity as a trait.
 Intellectual curiosity intrinsically motivates people to learn, grow and realize their potential.
 People also perform better when they are intrinsically motivated by their work.

-##### Maslow's hierarchy of needs
+More [here](./fulfillment.md) on fulfillment and Maslow's hierarchy of needs.

-I like [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) as a model to apply in the workplace.
-As an absolute baseline, the workplace must provide physiological and safety needs.
-If not, these are the top order of priority.
-It is also important that leaders and members within an organization set the culture such that everyone feels a sense of social belonging.

-Given the foundation of physiological, safety and belonging needs, I see a big part of my job as your manager as helping you fulfill your esteem and self-actualization needs: both self-esteem and respect from your peers, and you realizing your goals and potential.

-##### Fulfillment through accomplishment

-Intrinsic motivation comes from people finding meaning in their work.
-People find joy, meaning and fulfillment from the act of accomplishment.
-This could mean shipping a product, releasing a feature, or even getting a test to pass.
-Buying-in to and believing in the product ("this is going to make the world a better place" or "this is going to surprise and delight our users") or end goal ("this is going to make me a better developer" or "this is going to leave our codebase in a better state than when I started") amplifies the effect.

-##### Fulfillment through growth

-People also find joy, meaning and fulfillment from personal growth.
-Growth can be as small as learning a new, more efficient keyboard shortcut or keybinding, or as large as evolving your approach to system design.

-### Empathy between engineers, product and business stakeholders
+### Learning and growth

-It's easy for software engineers to get frustrated with pressure coming from product managers and business stakeholders ("this features needs to be delivered **_yesterday_!**").
-It's easy for product managers and business stakeholders to get frustrated by pushback from software engineers ("it's not as easy as '_just putting a new button there_'...").

-Building empathy between these stakeholders helps them understand each other's roles, pressures, frustrations and constraints.
+Helping catalyze your intellectual curiosity is an important part of my job.
+Think of me as your champion towards self-actualization.
+I will encourage you to approach your goals and challenges with a [growth mindset](https://en.wikipedia.org/wiki/Mindset#Fixed_and_growth).

+When I check in with you about your progress towards your learning and growth goals, I will often refer to the [categories](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/) from [Bloom's taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy).
+As an example, as one of the junior developers I managed was learning React, we set goals around _analysis_ of current opinions of React best practices.
+The broader objective was get to a point where the developer could _evaluate_ the existing diverse opinions and contribute to the dialog by _creating_ his own opinion on React best practices.

+More on experiential learning, growth mindset and reflection [here](./growth.md).

+### Integrity

+Integrity is a value that I hope goes without saying.
+Performing your duties morally, sincerely, and transparently is foundational to our relationship.
+A relationship of trust between us is incredibly important for us to work together well.
+Acting with integrity is a great way to build that trust; acting out of integrity is a quick way to break down the trust.

+I will always be transparent with you when I can.
+If there are things I cannot share, I will tell you why.
+If you ever feel that I am acting out of integrity, I want you to call me out on it.

 ### Home is for home life

 I am an avid protector of your personal time.
 I expect you to work the hours you have specifically designated for work.
 I explicitly expect you _not to work_ on work-related tasks outside of those hours.

-Having time and space to "turn off" work pressures is really important to your personal wellbeing and your productivity when you _are_ working.
+Having time and space to "turn off" work pressures is important to your personal wellbeing and your productivity when you _are_ working.

-##### Family and health

 I always expect you to prioritize your family and your health (mental and physical) above your work.